sidlo/docker-stacks/data-science-python/README.md

   - Use the GUI called “Kitematic”: open a CLI clicking the bottom-left “DOCKER CLI” icon
   - run the same `docker run` command as above, except that the mount should look something like `type=bind,source=/c/Users/johndoe/jupyter-home,target=/home/johndoe`
-- [Docker Desktop](https://www.docker.com/products/docker-desktop) on Windows 10 (professional) should also work without issues, but was not tested yet
+- [Docker Desktop](https://www.docker.com/products/docker-desktop) on Windows 10 (professional) works also without issues

 ### Running the image with password, rather than an access token